-Our experience traveling to Bordeaux was far from planned out ahead of time.
-Instead, we made our way to this world renowned French wine region to house sit, or more accurately, dog sit, for a friend.
+Our experience traveling to Bordeaux was far from planned ahead of time.
+Instead, we made our way to this world-renowned French wine region to house sit, or more accurately, dog sit, for a friend.
 We had no idea how to visit Bordeaux, how to go wine tasting in Bordeaux, or whether Bordeaux wine was even too expensive for our bank account.
 We were surprised on what we found about wine tourism in Bordeaux.
-Here, we share our tips for a great Bordeaux wine trip, including recommended Bordeaux wine tours.
+Here, we share our tips for a great Bordeaux wine trip, including some of the best Bordeaux wine tours.